joanfx/linux-permission-hardening-lab/README.md

 ## Task 3: Hardening Hidden Archive Integrity

-Then came a hidden file, `.project_x.txt`.
-It was supposed to be a read-only archive, but it had a vulnerability.
+Discovered a hidden archive with excessive write permissions, creating a vulnerability in data persistence.
+Executed `chmod u-w,g-w` to convert the asset into a read-only state for all users, successfully hardening the hidden file against accidental or malicious overwrites.

 * **The Problem:** The user and group had write permissions on this hidden file, which wasn't supposed to happen.
 * **The Fix:** I used a different `chmod` command to remove the write permissions from both the user and the group.